Bring clarity to your research with our collection of well-characterized, deeply sequenced, patient-derived xenografts for melanoma.

 Figure 1.
 Growth Curve for a Wistar Melanoma PDX model.
 Three NSG™ mice were implanted with minced fragments of WM4007, from mouse passage 1, subcutaneously.
 The growth of each individual PDX was monitored and measured using calipers.

-Horizon will offer a number of services around the Wistar melanoma PDX collection, including in vivo efficacy studies and ex vivo proliferation studies.
+Horizon offers a number of services around the Wistar melanoma PDX collection, including in vivo efficacy studies and viable single cell suspensions.